TianXiangxun/PHBS_MLF_2018/README.md

 **Missclasified Samples: 51 | Accuracy: 0.675159**

-## * 2 Perceptron (40 iterations, 02 eta
+## * 2 Perceptron (40 iterations, 0.2 eta)

 ![](./Image/model2.png)

 **Misclassified samples: 50 | Accuracy: 0.681529**

-*We introduce different interations in each model to show a more comprehensive undestanding of the model and its sensitivity to different arguments:
+*We introduce different interations in each model to show a more comprehensive undestanding of the model and its sensitivity to different arguments:*

-*2.1 [Perceptron](https://github.com/TianXiangxun/PHBS_MLF_2018/tree/master/1.%20Perceptron) with 1, 10 and 28, 30 and 80 iterations.
+2.1 [Perceptron](https://github.com/TianXiangxun/PHBS_MLF_2018/tree/master/1.%20Perceptron) with 1, 10 and 28, 30 and 80 iterations.
 Perceptron with 28 iterations and eta of 0.001, 0.5 and 0.9.

 ## * 3 SVM_linear